tgjohnst/solarsteinn/README.md

 ## Instance types
 Valheim dedicated server requires at least 2 CPUs and 4GB RAM.

 - Is a tX.medium sufficient?
+Probably not
-  - With 4.42h of CPU burst credits per day, will we hit burst limit?
+  - With 4 or 7h of CPU burst credits per day, will we hit burst limit?
     - What is baseline CPU usage like?
 Some users report 100% utilization of a single core as baseline
-  - definitely t3 over t2 for this region
+    - Users are reporting on reddit that they quickly hit the burst limit and are throttled to 20%
-  - If we upgrade, do we go for a tX.large (burst limited) or a cX.large (unlimited)
+  - If we upgrade, do we go for a cX.large (2CPUx4GB) or a mX.large (2CPUx8GB) - roughly the same price, slightly better cpu in the C series.
+Probably the mX
 - How does resource impact scale with # of players?
-- Hard drive space ($0.10/GB/mo
+- Hard drive space ($0.10/GB/mo)
   - 2GB baseline for server installation, how does this scale/grow with world exploration
   - How much breathing room for updates?
 Does steamcmd purge old files?
+  - Can grow a volume but not easily shrink it (especially in the context of spot instances) - start small
 - Region
   - Which west coast region has the best spot pricing for relevant instances?
   - How much does ping matter - do we go usw2 by default just to optimize connectivity?